samuzora/samuzora.com/source/_posts/2024/grey-finals-2024.md

 Our 2 fake tcache chunks are nicely placed in tcache, and the unsorted bin contains our one chunk with the libc leak.

-Unsorted bin is used to service small requests when tcache and fastbin are empty.
-In our next iteration, if we allocate a chunk of size 0x0, not only will it allocate from the unsorted bin, it will obviously also write 0 bytes to the chunk, which allows us to retain our libc leak (`fgets` appends null terminator).
+Unsorted bin is used to service small requests when tcache, fastbin, and smallbin don't have exact fit for the requested chunk size.
+In our next iteration, if we allocate a chunk of size 0x0, not only will it allocate from the unsorted bin, it will obviously also write 0 bytes to the memory at that chunk, which allows us to retain our libc leak (if not, `fgets` will append null terminator and block off our libc leak).

 ```python
 p.sendlineafter(b"length of meme:", str(0x0).encode())